como-ph/oxcgrt/README.md

     #> #   flag_value_display_field <chr>, policy_value_display_field <chr>

-Important to note here that the output is a tibble of just the policy actions and two additional columns have been added to the dataset - `date_value` and `country_code` - to identify the data as coming from a specific date and for a specific country.
+Important to note here that the output is a tibble of just the policy actions and three additional columns have been added to the dataset - `date_value`, `country_code`, and `country_name` - to identify the data as coming from a specific date and for a specific country.

 To retrieve policy actions data for multiple countries on multiple days, the `get_data_actions` functions can be used as shown below: